Distribution of the product of two random variables: Uniformly distributed independent random variables

 The figure illustrates the nature of the integrals above.
-The shaded area within the unit square and below the line z = xy, represents the CDF of z.
+The area of the selection within the unit square and below the line z = xy, represents the CDF of z.
 This divides into two parts.
 The first is for 0 < x < z where the increment of area in the vertical slot is just equal to dx.
 The second part lies below the xy line, has y-height z/x, and incremental area dx z/x.